 The supply chains of a multinational company can be diversified and widespread.
 For example, approximately 50 different suppliers produce the components for a Dell Computer (WTO, 2013).
 Monitoring these complex supply chains can be cumbersome and difficult.
-During discussions, EMnet members noted that the SDGs could also serve as a roadmap for suppliers and buyers, considering that 75% of the world's poorest population live in the same rural areas where many supply chains begin (Business & Sustainable Development Commission, 2017).
+During discussions, EMnet members noted that the SDGs could also serve as a roadmap for suppliers and buyers, considering that 75% of the world's poorest population live in the same rural areas where many principles.
+Third, the alignment of business goals and practices with environmental, social and governance (ESG) requirements set by responsible financiers and shareholders.
+Fourth, good practices of public and private procurement that encourage, for example, green, social and sustainable procurement.
+Fifth, effective tax systems that incentivize/penalize the positive/negative social and environmental impact of businesses.
+Sixth, and final, a change of business paradigm from shareholders to stakeholders' primacy.

+supply chains begin (Business & Sustainable Development Commission, 2017).
 By integrating sustainability across supply chains, companies can protect and create value at the same time (GRI, UN Global Compact and WBCSD, 2015).
 Many companies have formalized demands on sustainability in specific terms and conditions in contracts with suppliers.
 A company such as Siemens-Gamesa, for example, organized supplier events to share the company's challenges and goals with respect to sustainability.
 Siemens-Gamesa has also audited of all of its key suppliers in order to align its supply chain with its CSR Master Plan (Siemens-Gamesa, 2018).